ducphan122/spring-food-ordering-system/Readme.md

 **OrderApprovalMessageListenerImpl will call OrderApprovalSaga** (Steps 5 and 6 of Example Flow)

 # Outbox Pattern

+As seen from Saga Pattern, what if the publishing fails?
+Or the consumer fails before running the business - Outbox pattern is used to ensure that the message is published to the topic even if the business logic failed.logic?

+# Convert to plain text result

+- Outbox Pattern, which uses local ACID transactions to create consistent distributed transactions and complete SAGA in a safe and consistent way.
+- The SAGA pattern involves a long-running transaction with a local data store transaction and events publishing and consuming operations, but it can leave the system in an inconsistent state if not handled properly.
+- The Outbox Pattern resolves this issue by not publishing events directly, instead keeping them in a local database table called the Outbox Table, which belongs to the same database used for local database operations.
+- This allows for a single ACID transaction to complete database operations and insert events into the Outbox Table, ensuring that events are created automatically within the local database.
+- The Outbox Pattern is completed by reading data from the Outbox Table and publishing events, which can be done using two approaches:
+  - pulling the table data
+  - change data capture
+- For now we will use the pulling Outbox Table approach and handle possible failure scenarios
+- The Outbox Table is used to:
+  - **Track SAGA Status**:
+    - Maintains the current state of each SAGA operation
+    - Records which steps have been completed
+    - Stores compensation/rollback information if needed
+    - Helps resume operations after system failures

+  - **Ensure Idempotency**:
+    - Stores unique message IDs for each event
+    - Prevents duplicate processing of the same event or consume same data

+  - **Prevent Data Corruption with Optimistic Locking and DB Constraints**:
+    - Uses version numbers or timestamps for optimistic locking
+    - Handles concurrent operations safely
+    - Maintains data integrity across distributed transactions
+    - Provides audit trail of all operations

+# CQRS Pattern

 ## Customer, Restaurant Data Architecture: From Shared Schema to Service Isolation
 **This is example of customer only**
 Current